Answered By: Alison Carrick Last Updated: Dec 21, 2022 Views: 1838

 The "humps" were quite popular and even liked by Mrs. Betty Compton, as recorded in several newspaper clippings also saved in his notebook.

 The original bumps were eventually removed, but two of Compton's one-bump models were constructed on each end of Hoyt Drive in 1992 as part of the University's celebration of the 100th anniversary of Compton's birth.
-Other Compton Bumps have since been installed along Throop Drive, the service road which runs along the northern edge of campus.
+Other Compton Bumps were installed along Throop Drive, the service road which runs along the northern edge of campus.
+However, no examples of these speed bumps exist on campus any longer.